Where to Find Boston’s Best Fried Chicken Right Now

 In 2016, home cook-turned caterer Michelle White and her family opened Codman Square’s first sit-down restaurant, and now it embodies their hospitality, from the friendly service to the generous portions.
 The fried chicken is a favorite, with light seasoning and an exterior so crisp and fresh, it’s like you’re sitting down to Sunday dinner at home.

-The rotisserie gets ample use at Kendall Square’s fowl-fueled all-day café, as it to be expected at the second effort from the Branch Line team.
+The rotisserie gets ample use at Kendall Square’s fowl-fueled all-day café, as is to be expected at the second effort from the Branch Line team.
 But don’t sleep on the buttermilk fried chicken—even at breakfast time.
 Craggy and well-seasoned with spices like coriander and paprika, it’s a morning meal as a scrambled egg-sandwich, drizzled in hot honey on a Portuguese muffin.
-Once it’s socially acceptable to order an alcoholic along with it (the full bar opens at 10 a.m.), fried chicken is served with the appropriately named Southern classic, “comeback sauce”—and it certainly pairs well with cold glass of brut.
+Later in the day, and once the bar drinks start flowing, the fried chicken is served with Polynesian, pecorino ranch, and other sauces—and it certainly pairs well with cold glass of brut.

 The fried chicken at this dive-ish bar is a legacy of the owners’ late, great, Southern joint, Hungry Mother, though they’ve since updated their brining recipe to use Mamaleh’s pickle juice from their next-door deli, instead of buttermilk.
 Try it Nashville hot-style, finished with a truly fiery paste made of lard, ghost chilis, cayenne, a touch of sugar, and select other spices; or opt for the house original, served with a side of Tabasco-spiked honey.